 About Lagrange-Monrepos Castle

-During the Renaissance, the installation of the court of Navarre in Nérac resulted in the construction or renovation of rich homes for the entourage of the Albret family.
-Thus, around 1550, the Château de Lagrange-Monrepos would have been built or renovated by Henry I of Albret (Henry II of Navarre) and, according to tradition, offered to his mistress, Marianne Alespée.
+During the Renaissance, the installation of the court of Navarre in Nérac led to the construction or renovation of lavish homes for the Albret family.
+Therefore, around 1550 the Château de Lagrange-Monrepos was built over the remains of a building from the Middle Ages by Henry I of Albret (Henry II of Navarre).

-The military aspect of the building is characterised by the six towers that rise around the house.
-The loopholes in the corner towers of the courtyard were kept to facilitate the use of firearms at the time of the French Wars of Religion.
-Large crosses in stone with moulded frames and pediments open onto the courtyard and towards the Baïse.
+The military function of Lagrange-Monrepos Castle is characterised by the 6 towers rising around the house.
+The loopholes in the corner towers of the courtyard were kept for using firearms during the French Wars of Religion.
+Large crosses in stone with moulded frames open onto the courtyard and towards the Baïse.

 Today, the château is privately owned and unfortunately not open to the public while work is done to restore the former grand castle.
 However, if passing by you can still catch a look at the imposing French castle’s rectangular main building flanked by massive square towers.

 Lagrange-Monrepos Castle has been listed since 1990 as a monument historique by the French Ministry of Culture and classified since 1991.
 The castle, the entrance staircase, its round tower and the fountain are classified as well as the outbuildings, the towers and the walls, as well as the dovecote.